LennartKeller/trf_training_tut/text/HuggingfaceEcosystem.md

 ## `tokenizers`

 A notable characteristic of modern language models is that nearly all ship with a custom, fitted tokenizer.
-These tokenizers operate on a subword level and are trained to represent the vocabulary of the pretraining data for the models with a fixed size vocabulary.
+These tokenizers operate on a subword level and are trained to represent texts with a fixed-sized vocabulary.
 Huggingface provides the `tokenizers` library that offers implementations of the most common tokenizer models.
 These tokenizers come in two versions, a fast one written in Rust and a slower python implementation.
 For the sake of efficiency, the Rust version is the best choice most of the time.

 ## `datasets`

-Lastly, to complete the toolset of a transformers-NLP pipeline, Huggingface also develops a library for Dataset management, called `datasets`.
+Lastly, to complete the NLP pipeline, Huggingface also develops a library for Dataset management, called `datasets`.
-This library aims to streamline the process of data preparation and provide a consistent interface to create, store, and process large datasets too large to fit into the memory.
+This library aims to streamline the process of data preparation and provide a consistent interface to create, store, and process large datasets too large to fit into the memory in a whole.

 With these three libraries, it is possible to cover the overwhelming majority of possible tasks.